-The first seeds were introduced into England at the end of the Seventeenth century and it has been popular ever since.
-The head gardener at Althorp - (the stately house of the Earls of Spencer and the home of Diana, Princess of Wales from 1975.) – developed the Spencer sweet pea in the early part of the twentieth century.
+The first Sweet Pea seeds were introduced into England at the end of the 17th century and it’s been popular ever since.
+The head gardener at Althorp - (the stately house of the Earls of Spencer and the home of Diana, Princess of Wales) – developed the Spencer sweet pea in the early part of the twentieth century.

-There are many cultivars of sweet peas but the old fashioned ones such as Lord Nelson and Painted Lady for me, are the best, as they retain that marvellous delicate scent.
+There are many cultivars of Sweet Peas (Lathyrus Odoratus) but the old fashioned ones such as Lord Nelson and Painted Lady have that delicate scent that we associate with this classic English plant.

-Sweet Peas are the ideal plant for whooshing up a trellis, a wigwag of sticks or they can be left to scramble through shrubs.
+Sweet Peas are the ideal annual vine for climbing up a trellis, a support of sticks, or scrambling through shrubs.

 Plant some by your kitchen door or have a special patch just for cutting so you can enjoy that wonderful scent indoors.

-are hardy annuals and can be sown outdoors from March onwards.
+Sweet peas are hardy annuals and can be sown outdoors from April onwards.

-The seeds do best if you soak them in tepid (the temperature for a baby's bath) water for a day before you sow them.
+The seeds do best if you soak them in tepid water for a day before you sow them.

 Sweet Peas will do best in a sunny spot although they will tolerate a few hours of shade.

-They grow quite fast and as they are a tendril climber (meaning they like something to cling onto) make sure you give them something to climb up or through.
+They grow quite fast and as they are a tendril climber (meaning they like something to cling onto), make sure you give them something to climb up or through.
 They can grow up to 10 feet.

 If you want bigger flowers then nip out the growing tip when they are about 4 inches high as this will encourage them to grow bushier and produce more flowers.